Lelxuch/django-analytics-app/README.md

 Here you can see several advantages by visiting your the website:

-- Enables you to visually compare multiple sets of data.
+- Enables you to visual
+- ly compare multiple sets of data.
 - Helps you better understand and remember information.
 - A compelling chart can help you make your point more convincingly and lend credibility to your presentation.

 ## Instalation
-In order to create such a website, I have used Django a high-level Python web framework which promotes quick development and simple, practical design
+In order to create such a website, We have used Django a high-level Python web framework which promotes quick development and simple, practical design
 To run Django program, first install the required packages and modules .
 You must run the following command to install the package:

 bash